whuang259/sturdy-meme/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+A list of classes you should take for each semester and the least amount of semesters to finish your degree.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.